emrahsariboz/ConcurrencyProgramming/README.md

 3) Daemon Threads

-Daemon threads low prioirty thread where it can't prevent JVM from stopping execution.
-We would like to chance to priority of our thread (make it daemon thread) so that won't continue execution when we interrupt the therad, i.e. , ```thread.interrupt()``` .
+Daemon threads low priority thread where it can't prevent JVM from stopping the execution.
+We would like to change to the priority of our thread (make it daemon thread) so that won't continue execution when we interrupt the thread, i.e., ```thread.interrupt()``` .

 ```
 thread.setDaemon(true);